sueszli/noodle-retrieval/README.md

 -   docker:

+    works great, but using a gpu is more complicated.

-    works well - unless you want to use the latest stable vscode version as of may 2024.
+    you won't have access to your vscode plugins as of may 2024.

     see: https://github.com/microsoft/vscode/issues/174632